randombit/grab-rss/readme.txt

 How do I filter this?

-You can filter by the sender (set in grab_rss.conf) and/or the existence of the header X-GrabRSS.
-The value of X-GrabRSS is set to the hostname where grab_rss is running, if for some odd reason you are running it on multiple hosts (mostly because I couldn't think of a more useful value to put there).
+You can filter by the sender (set in grab_rss.conf) and/or the existence of the header X-GrabRSS-Feed.
+The value of X-GrabRSS-Feed is set to the URL of the feed that this post was sent by, if you want to filter posts to different mboxes based on source.

 In procmail speak:

 :0:
-* ^X-GrabRSS:
+* ^X-GrabRSS-Feed:
 RSSFeeds

 Can I reuse this?